SyedAdnan95/SyedAdnan95/README.md

 ## 🎯Hey there, I’m Syed Adnan Ahmed — glad you stopped by!

 I’m a Computer Science undergrad (2022–2026) who loves turning big ideas into real things that matter.
-As a GeeksforGeeks Campus Mantri and Youth Leader with Young Indians, I don’t just code — I lead, collaborate, and push for tech that makes a difference.
+As a GeeksforGeeks Campus Mantri and Youth Leader with Young Indians, I don’t just code, I also lead, collaborate and push for tech that makes a difference.

 I’ve learned that the best solutions come from teamwork, curiosity, and a bit of grit.
 Whether I’m building AI models to predict disasters or organizing student communities, I’m driven by the goal to create something meaningful, not just impressive.

 At the core, I believe leadership means serving others, and innovation means solving real challenges.
-So I’m here to keep learning, keep building, and keep making an impact — one project, one talk, and one connection at a time.
+So I’m here to keep learning, keep building, and keep making an impact that is one project, one talk, and one connection at a time.

 ## 💻 What you’ll find here: